Functional, multi-purpose design

 Gudrun in Súgandafjörður with her Kria Jacket purchased two decades ago

-The creation of new styles and everything that goes with it — from design, technical specification development, sampling, preproduction, and production-- is one of the most wasteful parts of manufacturing.
+The creation of new styles — from design, technical specification development, sampling, pre-production, and production -- is one of the most wasteful parts of manufacturing.

-Because we design products which have timeless aesthetics and enduring purpose, many of the styles in our catalog have been around for more than a decade.
-While each year we might make subtle performance or sustainability improvements, we are able to reduce the environmental impact of our collection by relying on improvement rather and overhaul.
+Because we design products that have timeless aesthetics and enduring purpose, many of the styles in our catalog have been around for more than a decade.
+Each year we might make subtle performance or sustainability improvements, relying on improvement rather than overhaul to reduce environmental impact.

-To reduce waste and live up to our standards of multi-purpose, versatile design, we are always looking for opportunities to shrink the product assortment.
-We believe we can do better for our customers, our business and the earth by improving, reducing, combining, and reinventing what we have rather than to make more and more things to chase less-efficient growth.
-Since 2018, 66˚North has reduced its style count (the number of products we produce) by 52%.
+We believe we can do better for our customers, our business, and the earth by improving, reducing, combining, and reinventing what we have rather than making more and more things to chase less-efficient growth.
+Since 2018, we have reduced our style count (the number of products we produce) by 42%.

 Materials that Last

-When possible, we use recycled, upcycled, biodegradable, or organic natural fibers.
-However, function, necessity, and longevity come first.
-We would rather make a garment that lasts for a decade rather than one which is slightly more “sustainable” in the short term but has material which will break down and lead to waste after two or three years.
+We are actively expanding our use of recycled, upcycled, biodegradable, or organic natural fibers.
+When considering new materials - function, necessity, and longevity come first.
+We would rather make a garment that lasts for a decade rather than one which is slightly more “sustainable” in the short term but has material that will break down and lead to waste after two or three years.